cop-4655/cop-4655/README.md

 * User can track their expenses
 * User can view home page (with home icon/button at the bottom)
-* User can view overview page with [circle] graphs displaying expenses (also has icon/button at bottom)
 * User can add expenses/etc. by pressing the Plus (**+**) icon/button at bottom
 * User can sign up and login an account
-* User can track and see how expenses differ from one week/month/etc. to another (e.g. mean expenses on food, gas, etc.)
-* User can create budgets and keep track of them/notify when the budget is exceeded or close to being exceeded
-* User can use tags feature; similar to categories, except users can define the tag

 **Optional Nice-to-have Stories**